For Sale by Owner (FSBO)

 If the buyer is paying in cash or the seller is providing financing, title insurance is not required to complete the transaction.
 However, it is strongly recommended that title insurance is a part of every real estate transaction.
 Title insurance protects the buyer (and mortgage company, if applicable) in the event another party claims an ownership interest in part or all of the property.
 We have experience working with many of the title insurance agencies in the area and can provide recommendations if needed.

 Isn’t a real estate attorney expensive?

 Especially when comparing the costs to that of a real estate agent, an experienced real estate attorney is rather inexpensive.
 For Sale by Owner packages start at only a few hundred dollars or less than half a percent of the purchase price for a $100,000 home.
-The standard real estate agent’s commission on that same home would be $6,000 or over 12 times the cost of hiring an experienced Real Estate Attorney.
+The standard real estate agent’s commission on that same home would be $6,000 or as much as ten times the cost of hiring an experienced Real Estate Attorney.

 How much does it cost and how do I get started?